Spatial Disparities in Fire Shelter Accessibility: Capacity Challenges in the Palisades and Eaton Fires: Conclusion

-\begin{itemize} \item \textbf{Case 4.1: Capacity-based Approach} --- The idea of this approach is that when there are too many shelters with small capacities, resources needed for evacuees--such as cots, blankets, food, and medical assistance--must be distributed across multiple locations.
+\paragraph{Case 4.1: Capacity-based Approach} --- The idea of this approach is that when there are too many shelters with small capacities, resources needed for evacuees (such as cots, blankets, food, and medical assistance) must be distributed across multiple locations.
 By prioritizing larger shelters, the approach aims to minimize logistical efforts and enhance the efficiency of resource allocation during emergencies.
 Our capacity-based greedy algorithm consists of two steps: filtering and refinement.
-In the filtering step, starting from the demand areas, the algorithm incrementally searches for the nearest shelters and adds them one by one until their combined capacity exceeds k times the required demand.
-In our empirical analysis, when k=2, shelters within a reasonable distance are included.
-In the refinement step, the algorithm selects shelters in descending order of capacity from the candidates, starting with the largest, until the total capacity becomes sufficient to accommodate the estimated population in need. \item \textbf{Case 4.2: Distance-based Approach} --- The intuition behind this approach is to provide evacuees with the nearest possible shelter locations, thereby reducing the time and distance needed to reach shelters.
-Our distance-based greedy algorithm is described as follows.
-Starting from the demand areas, the algorithm performs a buffer-based search, incrementally increasing the buffer distance (for example, from 1 mile to 2 miles, and so on).
-The algorithm continues expanding buffer distances until the total shelter capacity reaches the required demand. \end{itemize}
+In the filtering step, starting from the demand areas, the algorithm incrementally searches for the nearest shelters and adds them one by one until their combined capacity exceeds $k$ times the required demand.
+In our empirical analysis, when $k=2$, shelters within a reasonable distance are included.
+In the refinement step, the algorithm selects shelters in descending order of capacity from the candidates, starting with the largest, until the total capacity becomes sufficient to accommodate the estimated population in need.